svalinn/DAGMC/doc/usersguide/uw2.rst

 with a name and syntax that corresponds to material compositions in a predefined material library.

-The syntax for describing materials is:
+The Cubit syntax for describing materials is:
 ::
      %> group "mat:<Name of Material>"